nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 `SUB $48, RSP, R17` loads the goroutine's stack pointer from the register `RPS` to register `R17` and subtracts 48 from it.
 `CMP R16, R17` compares the stack guard with the stack pointer, and `BLS 96(PC)` branches to the instruction located 96 instructions ahead in the program if the stack pointer is less than or equal to the stack guard.
 Why less than or equal (≤) but not greater or equal (≥)?
-Because the stack grows downward, so the stack pointer is always greater than the stack guard.
+Because the stack grows downward, the stack pointer is always greater than the stack guard.

 Have you ever wondered why these instructions don’t appear in the Go code but still show up in the assembly?
 That's because upon compiling, Go compiler automatically inserts these instructions in every function [prologue](https://en.wikipedia.org/wiki/Function_prologue_and_epilogue).